This information is intended for use by health professionals

 This product may settle during storage.
 Shake the bottle well before use.

-• In patients with hypersensitivity to benzodiazepines or any of the excipients of Clobazam.
+• In patients with hypersensitivity to clobazam, benzodiazepines or any of the excipients listed in section 6.1.

 • In patients with any history of drug or alcohol dependence (increased risk of development of dependence).

 • In patients with myasthenia gravis (risk of aggravation of muscle weakness).

 • In patients with severe respiratory insufficiency (risk of deterioration).

 • In patients with sleep apnoea syndrome (risk of deterioration).

 • In patients with severe hepatic insufficiencies (risk of precipitating encephalopathy).

 Benzodiazepines must not be given to children without careful assessment of the need for their use.
 Clobazam Thame should not be used in children from 1 month to 2 years old unless under exceptional situations as an anticonvulsant treatment where there is a clear epilepsy indication.

 Switching between formulations